js2264/momics/docs/source/user_guide/api.md

 ### Exporting query results

-The query results can be coerced into generic bioinformatic data objects and exported to output files using dedicated methods of the `MultiRangeQuery` class.
+The query results can be coerced into generic bioinformatic data objects and exported to output files using dedicated methods of the `MomicsQuery` class.

 ```python
 # Coerce queried sequences as a SeqRecord object